iaugegawuefj/BSE_Alexa_Portfolio/index.md

 | 1.5 Volt AA Batteries (4x) | To power components | $7.24 (4pcs) | <a href="https://www.amazon.com/AmazonBasics-Volt-Performance-Alkaline-Batteries/dp/B081FGSWTJ/ref=asc_df_B081FGSWTJ/"> here ;D </a> |
 | H Bridge Motor Driver | To control motors | $6.99 | <a href="https://www.amazon.com/Qunqi-Controller-Module-Stepper-Arduino/dp/B014KMHSW6/"> here B) </a> |
 | Robot Car Chassis Kit | To move the robot around | $7.24 (4pcs) | <a href="https://www.amazon.com/Smart-Chassis-Motors-Encoder-Battery/dp/B01LXY7CM3/"> here !! </a> |

+you'll need to 3d-print [the case for the robot]([url](https://www.markdownguide.org/extended-syntax/)). or you could just make your own

 # Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.